ibm-cloud-docs/containers/cs_apps.md

     You can see the IBM-provided domain in the **Ingress subdomain** field.
 4. Create an Ingress resource.
 Ingress resources define the routing rules for the Kubernetes service that you created for your app and are used by the Ingress controller to route incoming network traffic to the service.
 You can use one Ingress resource to define routing rules for multiple apps as long as every app is exposed via a Kubernetes service inside the cluster.
-    1. Open your preferred editor and create an Ingress configuration script that is named, for example, `myingress.yaml`.
+    1. Open your preferred editor and create an Ingress configuration file that is named, for example, `myingress.yaml`.
-    2. Define an Ingress resource in your configuration script that uses the IBM-provided domain to route incoming network traffic to the service that you created earlier.
+    2. Define an Ingress resource in your configuration file that uses the IBM-provided domain to route incoming network traffic to the service that you created earlier.

         ```
         apiVersion: extensions/v1beta1